Material / Atmospheric Tools

 Dash features a wide range of custom materials, from simple PBR setups to complex blend material systems.
 These materials are built to work around specific content libraries, like Fab, Polyhaven and Megascans.
 We plan to make them work with any custom object in the future, too.

-We provide rich materials for decals, tillable surfaces, 3D meshes, and 3D plants.
+We provide rich materials for decals, tilable surfaces, 3D meshes, and 3D plants.

-To get started, you can click on the Content Icon in the Dash bar.
-This will bring up a menu of all you favorite Surfaces and Assets downloaded through Quixel Bridge/FAB and Polyhaven.
+To get started, you can click on the Content Icon in the Dash bar and open the Content Browser.
+In the top right corner of the Dash Content Browser, you can switch between the available libraries.
+The ones that we support Material Edit and Blend Material for right now, are Megascans from FAB or Quixel Bridge and Poly Haven.
 To apply a texture on a surface.
-We made sure to make it as simple and strait forward as possible.
+We made sure to make it as simple and straightforward as possible.
 You drag your texture from the content library and drop it on the target surface.

 Blend Materials

 This is a powerful material as it provides advanced features such as the ability to blend between 3 textures.
 The possibility of blending them through vertex painting.
-And similar to the Base Material this one comes with Rain, Snow, and Puddle effects as well.
+And similar to the Edit Material this tools comes with Rain, Snow, and Puddle effects as well.

-The Video below gives you a glimpse of the process of Creating a surface, applying a Blend material and going through some properties.
+The Video below gives you a glimpse of the process of creating a surface, applying a Blend material and going through some of the blending properties.

-In the same Tools panel if you scroll down you will find a parameter called Displacement.
+In the Blend Material Tool, if you scroll down you will find a parameter called Displacement.
 This allows you to control the displacement of your Base Layer (the first material you selected in the Dash content browser).

 Displacement